 Rename or remove the existing SSL files.
 You may wish to make a backup of them first.
-(The RSA files do not expire, so you need not remove them. mysql_ssl_rsa_setup will see that they exist and not overwrite them.)
+(The RSA files do not expire, so you need not remove them. mysql_ssl_rsa_setup can see that they exist and does not overwrite them.)

 Restart the server.

 mysql_ssl_rsa_setup supports the following